ntm-development/weeby-js/README.md

 </div>

 # Weeby-JS
 Weeby-JS is the official JavaScript API Wrapper which is powerful and allows easy interaction with the [Weeby API](https://weebyapi.xyz/) endpoints.
-Actively maintained by [NTM Development](https://dev.ntmcentral.xyz/) and community members, Weeby-JS receives new updates shortly after new features have been released on the API.
+Actively maintained by [NTM Development](https://dev.ntmcentral.xyz/) and community members, Weeby-JS receives new updates shortly after new features have been released to the API.

 ## Features
 - Super simple and easy to use